The goal of every business marketing effort is to generate revenue.

 An inclusive, well-coordinated, and goal-oriented MQL criteria create a win-win situation for both the marketing and sales teams.

-1. Effective Communication and Functional Relationship between the Sales and Marketing Teams.
+1. Effective Communication and Functional Relationships between the Sales and Marketing Teams

 The success of MQL criteria lies in the ability of two teams to work and agree on many things.